Selection mechanisms in front invasion: Nonlinear marginal stability

 \textbf{Example: Scalar reaction-diffusion --- constructing fronts.} A variety of methods can be used to construct fronts in simple scalar FKPP-type equations.
 We present here a template that somewhat separates the phase-plane structure of the traveling-wave equation from the general strategy.
 We start with the construction of traveling waves, pursuing here the dynamical systems perspective of finding heteroclinic orbits.
 Consider therefore traveling waves to~\eqref{e:fkpp} that solve

-where we assume $f(0)=f(1)=0$, $f(u)>0$ for $u\in(0,1)$, $f'(0)=a>0$, and $f'(1)<0$.
+where we assume $f(0)=f(1)=0$, $f(u)>0$ for $u\in(0,1)$, $f'(0)=a>0$, and $f'(1)<0$, and focus throughout on $c>0$.
 A traditional analysis finds fronts by constructing trapping regions, using the explicit form of the vector field.
-We instead explore a continuation from the large $c$ limit, as outlined in Section \ref{s:3.1}.
-For $c=1/\eps$, $\eps\ll 1$, we can rescale $\eps \xi = y$ and find
+We instead explore a continuation from the large $c$ limit, as outlined in \S\ref{s:3.1}.
+For $c=1/\eps$, $\eps\ll 1$, we can rescale $\xi =\eps y$ and find

 At $\eps=0$, the manifold of equilibria $\mathcal{M}_0=\{(u,v)|v=0\}$ is normally hyperbolic, that is, the linearization at each equilibrium possesses a simple zero eigenvalue associated with the tangent vector to $\mathcal{M}_0$, and a second eigenvalue off the imaginary axis, here -1.
 This manifold then continues smoothly as a smooth manifold $\mathcal{M}_\eps$ for small $\eps\neq 0$ given as a graph $\{v=\eps h(u;\eps)|\,u\in\R\}$ \cite{fenichel}.
 Substituting this expression into the equation for $v$ in~\eqref{e:kpptw3} and using the equation for $u$ we find $ (\eps h_u)\cdot ( \eps v) = -\eps h - \eps f, $ which gives $h(u;0)=-f(u)$, and, from the first equation, the vector field on $\mathcal{M}_\eps$ projected onto the $u$-direction as